-What's more, you will need to prove your qualifications, although not until later in the visa application process, after your name has been selected in the lottery.
+What's more, you will need to demonstrate your qualifications, although not until later in the visa application process, after your name has been selected in the lottery.
 That will mean providing evidence that you have either:

 Even though you do not need to have this proof available at the time of applying for the DV lottery, make sure that you meet the above employability qualifications before submitting a lottery entry.
 If you are not qualified to enter the DV lottery and you enter anyways and win, your visa or green card application will be rejected and any filing fees and related expenses (such as attorneys' fees) will be your responsibility to pay.
 You will waste both your time and your money.